nathanc85/guardr_distro/README.md

 # Guardr Distribution

-Drupal distribution with common modules for enhancing web applicaiton security.
+Drupal distribution with common modules for enhancing web application security.

 ### Local installation

 * Checkout guardr.git locally
 * Run the following:
 <code>
-drush --no-patch-txt make <path-to-moxart>/guardr.make <path-to-make-results>
+drush --no-patch-txt make <path-to-guardr>/build-guardr.make <path-to-make-results>
 </code>

 Note: --no-patch-txt is optional, but recommended for production use.
 It prevents the creation of PATCHES.txt files in any project which has patches applied by the Guardr distribution.